igorcosta/Github-challenge/README.md

 2\.
 Now, let's go back to Github.

-In this step you will need to setup the Webhook in your Github Organisation, pointing to your ngrok url, you copied previously..
+In this step you will need to setup the Webhook in your Github Organization, pointing to your ngrok url, you copied previously..

-> [Creating a Webhook on Github Organisation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook) pointing to the Ngrok URL you copied previously.
+> [Creating a Webhook on Github Organization](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook) pointing to the Ngrok URL you copied previously.

 ### Testing